-- → Adjusting salaries in line with inflation: in February 2024, BT implemented a significant measure to ensure the financial wellbeing of its employees by indexing salaries in line with the inflation index for 2023. - → The value of meal vouchers increased by 33%, starting with 01.01.2024. - → Salary structure: In order to ensure a more equitable and sustainable salary structure and to align salaries with market levels, a Re-grading process of internal positions was carried out between January and June 2024. - → Investing in extra-salary benefits: BT recognizes the importance of a comprehensive employee benefits package, including not only salaries, but also private health insurance and voluntary pensions. - → Retention policies and reducing staff turnover: Between February and September 2024, BT participated in the Visa Facilitation Programme, in collaboration with the Chamber of Commerce of the US Embassy in Romania, benefiting 239 employees.
+- Adjusting salaries in line with inflation: in February 2024, BT implemented a significant measure to ensure the financial wellbeing of its employees by indexing salaries in line with the inflation index for 2023. - Investing in extra-salary benefits: BT recognizes the importance of a comprehensive employee benefits package, including not only salaries, but also private health insurance and voluntary pensions.

+- Retention policies and reducing staff turnover: Between February and September 2024, BT participated in the Visa Facilitation Programme, in collaboration with the Chamber of Commerce of the US Embassy in Romania, benefiting 239 employees.
 This programme supports international mobility and contributes significantly to strengthening BT's brand as a top employer in the labor market.
 In addition, internal job re-grading efforts, carried out in the first half of 2024, aimed at aligning the salary structure to market levels, promoting fairness and financial sustainability within the company.
-Thus, at the beginning of 2024, analyzing the results of the salary surveys (PwC and AIMS), the positions within the BT structure were re-graded for grid fit. - → Safety and wellbeing at work: BT places particular emphasis on reducing the risk of injury through the implementation of comprehensive safety and wellbeing programmes.
-One notable example is the wellbeing programme, which focuses on prevention in mental and physical health, developed based on a detailed report that identifies specific risk factors by gender, age and prevalent medical conditions. - → Prevent stress and burnout: Balancing workload and providing psychological support are priorities for BT, which recognizes the negative impact of stress and burnout on the employees' productivity and satisfaction.
-The support programmes are designed to provide employees with the resources they need to effectively manage daily pressures.

-- → Continuity and professional development plans: Reducing staff turnover and the continuous development of employees are essential to BT.
-Development programmes, such as Be the Manager and the Leadership Programme, provide managers with the tools they need to excel in their roles, helping to create a strong organizational culture and a solid talent base. - → Developing skills through continuing education: BT invests in continuous employee training through courses, workshops and access to online learning platforms.
-Initiatives such as "Scoala Altfel" in BT underline the company's commitment to financial education and extend it into the community. - → Internal mobility programmes: The BT Career Plan and initiatives such as BT Bridge are designed to provide employees with opportunities to explore new roles and responsibilities, promoting a culture of internal growth and job satisfaction. - → Process automation and digitization: Efforts to automate and digitize processes are crucial for BT, allowing employees to focus on value-added tasks and improve operational efficiency.
+Thus, at the beginning of 2024, analyzing the results of the salary surveys (PwC and AIMS), the positions within the BT structure were re-graded for grid fit. - Safety and wellbeing at work: BT places particular emphasis on reducing the risk of injury through the implementation of comprehensive safety and wellbeing programmes.
+One notable example is the wellbeing programme, which focuses on prevention in mental and physical health, developed based on a detailed report that identifies specific risk factors by gender, age and prevalent medical conditions. - Prevent stress and burnout: Balancing workload and providing psychological support are priorities for BT, which recognizes the negative impact of stress and burnout on the employees' productivity and satisfaction.
+The support programmes are designed to provide employees with the resources they need to effectively manage daily pressures. - Continuity and professional development plans: Reducing staff turnover and the continuous development of employees are essential to BT.
+Development programmes, such as Be the Manager and the Leadership Programme, provide managers with the tools they need to excel in their roles, helping to create a strong organizational culture and a solid talent base. - Developing skills through continuing education: BT invests in continuous employee training through courses, workshops and access to online learning platforms.
+Initiatives such as "Scoala Altfel" in BT underline the company's commitment to financial education and extend it into the community. - Internal mobility programmes: The BT Career Plan and initiatives such as BT Bridge are designed to provide employees with opportunities to explore new roles and responsibilities, promoting a culture of internal growth and job satisfaction. - Process automation and digitization: Efforts to automate and digitize processes are crucial for BT, allowing employees to focus on value-added tasks and improve operational efficiency.